 As a junior studying Mechanical Engineering at Old Dominion University, Barker heard Benny Parsons on the radio talking about engineers that build shocks for race cars, and it clicked.
 Barker realized that racing would be the perfect industry for putting his engineering degree to use while still maintaining a high level of competition.
 Shortly after hearing that radio show, Barker became immersed in the infield at South Boston Speedway.

 His first racing job was selling tires at South Boston and working for driver Ashton Lewis on his late model team.
 From these humble beginnings, Barker has become not just a crew chief in NASCAR’s highest level, but a voice for NASCAR, for crew chiefs and for the GEICO entry.
-Barker has written a variety of magazine columns over the years and is to date a regular guest on NASCAR Performance on SPEED.
+Barker has written a variety of magazine columns over the years and is to date a regular guest on NASCAR RaceHub on Fox Sports 1.

 Barker joined Germain Racing in 2009 as crew chief for the No. 13 GEICO entry.